-The typical effective dose of radiation from one SPECT scan (based on patient mass) is on the order or 250-300 mrem (millirem).
-Two of our SPECT scans are roughly equivalent to, or a bit less than, one CT scan of the abdomen or pelvis (about 0.7 to 1.0 rem, depending on protocol).
+The average radiation exposure for one SPECT scan is 0.7 rem.
+Two of our SPECT scans are roughly equivalent to, or a bit less than, one CT scan of the abdomen or pelvis (about 0.7, depending on protocol).

 This amount of exposure is well below the cut-off level (10.0 rem) for any known potential or observable health risks.

 About 5% of the total dose goes to the brain.
 About 40% of the tracer is excreted within minutes by the kidneys and the remainder by the gallbladder over about 24 hours.
 Tc99m has a half-life of just over 6 hours.
 We always encourage patients to drink plenty of water.